Bells Line of Road: History

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later Transport for NSW).
+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board.
 Main Road No. 184 was declared along this road on 8 August 1928, from Richmond, via Bilpin to Bell (and continuing southwards along Darling Causeway to the intersection with Great Western Highway at Mount Victoria, and continuing eastwards via Windsor along Windsor Road to Parramatta); with the passing of the Main Roads (Amendment) Act, 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Main Road 184 on 8 April 1929.

 The passing of the Roads Act 1993 updated road classifications and the way they could be declared within New South Wales.
 Under this legislation, Bells Line of Road retains its declaration as part of Main Road 184.

 The route was allocated part of State Route 40 in 1974.
 With the conversion to the newer alphanumeric system in 2013, this was replaced with route B59.